OGSesetti/fvm-character-database/README.md

 This app works as the database for all kinds of information on the games I have been making on my spare time.
 I decided to use React router to split the app into multiple pages.
 Right now the only page that is operational is the Characters-page, which can be used to read and edit information in the Mongo database.
+Had to remove the whole routes thing to get the hosting working properly.

 The build that is working right now consists of Characters -page,